rgmelvin/solana-email/docs/DEVELOPER_GUIDE.md

 ## Conclusion

-This documentation outlines the architecture, API, testing, security, and CI/CD practices for the Solana Email Identity Service.
-Following these guidelines will help ensure that project is built to professional standards, is secure, throughly tested, and easily maintained.
-As the project evolves, update this document to reflect new features, changes, and improvements.
+This document outlines the architecture, API, testing, security, and CI/CD practices for the Solana Email Identity Service.
+By adhering to these guidelines, the project is built to high professional standards, ensuring reliability, security, and maintainability.
+As the project evolves, this document should be updated to reflect new features and improvements.

 <a href="#table-of-contents" title="Back to Table of Contents">⤴️</a>
 ---

 ## Glossary of Terms

-**Client**: Refers to a piece of software that interacts with the Solana network e.g., a TypeScript listing.
+**Client**: Software that interacts with the Solana network (e.g., a TypeScript client).

-**Program Derived Address (PDA)**: A type of address that is deterministically derived using a combination of user-defined seeds, a bump seed, and a program's ID.
-PDAs look like a standard public key but do not have corresponding private keys.
-This means that these addresses fall off of the Ed25519 curve and cannot be signed by an external user.
+**Program Derived Address (PDA)**: A deterministic address derived using user-defined seeds and a bump seed, controlled exclusively by the on-chain program.

-**Remote Procedure Call (RPC)**: A protocol that allows a client to request a service or data from a server, which is typically a node in the Solana network.
+**Remote Procedure Call (RPC)**: A protocol for requesting services or data from a server (blockchain node).

-**Cross-Program Invocation (CPI)**: A mechanism that allows one Solana program to call another program, similar to how function calls work in traditional programming but CPIs opperate at the level of smart contracts within the Solana blockchain.
+**Cross-Program Invocation (CPI)**: The mechanism that allows one Solana program to call another.

-**Continuous Integration and Continuous Delivery/Deployment (CI/CD)**: A set of practices in software engineering aimed at streamlining and accelerating the software development lifecycle. **Continuous Integration (CI)** is a practice where developers frequently merge their code changes into a central code repository (GitHub). **Contiuous Delivery (CD)** extends the CI process by ensuring that the software can be released to production at any time by automating building, testing, and packaging. **Continuous Deployment (CD)** is an advanced form of CD where every change that passes the automated testing is automatically deployed to production.
+**Continuous Integration and Continuous Delivery/Deployment (CI/CD)**: Continuous Integration and Continuous Deployment/Delivery practices that automate the software development process.

-**Solana System Program**: a native program that is crucial for operation of the Solana network.
-The System program acts as a foundational utility that enables the creation and management of accounts, as well as the transfer of funds and data on the Solana blockchain.
+**Solana System Program**: The native program responsible for account management and fund transfers on the Solana blockchain.

 <a href="#table-of-contents" title="Back to Table of Contents">⤴️</a>